anz-bank/go-slides/README.md

     gcloud config configurations create gotraining
     gcloud config set account your@email.address
-    gcloud config set project gotraining
+    gcloud config set project gotraining-testing

-Use `gotraining-testing` instead of `gotraining` for the testing project.
+Use project `gotraining` instead of `gotraining-testing` for the deployment project.
+You may also create two separate configurations for `gotraining` and `gotraining-testing`.

 If you are on the ANZ corp network and are having SSL validation issues due to the proxy certs, you can disable SSL validation as a last resort: